The Making of Number Three

 Assembling Begins!

-We used lego wheels for the robots that transformed into cars.
+We used Lego wheels for the robots that transformed into cars for easy attaching.

 Fitting rubberband a hand crafted DIY robot that transforms